Juniper/meshrr/README.md

       1. Service
       2. Labels (if following the 2regions-hrr example, your regions probably are not in Middle Earth)
     2. [Environment Variables](#Environment-Variables)
     3. Licensing mechanism.
 Examples here currently use a secret mounted as a volume mapped to `/config/license/safenet/junos_sfnt.lic`.
-This may be appropriate for bundle licenses.
+This may be appropriate for bundle licenses where it is appropriate to use the same license file for many similar devices in a deployment or daemonset.
+You can create this using:
+      ```
+      kubectl create secret generic crpd-license --from-file=junos_sfnt.lic=<filepath>
+      ```
     4. Custom configuration Jinja2 templates loaded into ConfigMaps and mapped as volumes.
 See [Examples](#Examples).
     5. Port mapping IP addresses (`hostIP`).
 No `hostIP` must be specified for instances only accessible within the cluster.
 Detailed strategy information to be defined in [Examples](#Examples).
 5. Apply appropriate labels to the nodes: